Calvin-Zoe-Teddy/GH-1/Calvin.md

 An USELESS file
 Calvin is a good person

-An USELESS file Calvin is a bad person
+An USELESS file Calvin is a VERY bad person